Elessar Younglove (they/fae)

-This article is written by an AFAB, nonbinary, and bisexual person.
+This article is written by a nonbinary and bisexual person.
 As such, personal comments will be written from that perspective.

 International Transgender Day of Visibility was March 31st.
 The observance is intended to raise awareness about the discrimination faced by transgender people, but it’s also a celebration of transgender people and their contributions to society.
 This is my first year celebrating trans day.
 I woke up with a tickle in my spine and a smile on my face.
 It was like Christmas morning, but queer!